mattmock/venue-playlists/DEVELOPMENT.md

 - Use `systemctl restart venue-playlists` to restart the service
 - Certbot auto-renews SSL certificates
 - Keep a copy of production credentials in Bitwarden
+- See Infrastructure Runbook in wiki for detailed procedures

 ### Website Deployment
 1. Generate data locally: